Case Studies

 (Feature users / Total users) * 100 = %

-How do you drive mobile user engagement?
+How do you drive mobile app user engagement?

 7 ways to increase mobile app user engagement